josephanimate2021/twwr-ap-tracker/README.md

 # So, where is the URL for this tracker?
 You may click [here](https://josephanimate2021.github.io/twwr-ap-tracker) to visit this tracker.
 For GH Pages, I am using the older style tracker along with the old code as that tends to like GH pages more than this app for some reason.

+# Credits

+* Wooferzfg - For mataining the original tracker that is used for The Wind Waker randomizer runs.
+Source code is [here](https://github.com/wooferzfg/tww-rando-tracker/).
+* BigDunka - For making the original tracker.
+If it wern't for this person, then this tracker wouldn't exist today.